rjsf-team/react-jsonschema-form/README.md

 - `required`: A boolean value stating if the field is required;
 - `readonly`: A boolean value stating if the field is read-only;
 - `displayLabel`: A boolean value stating if the label should be rendered or not.
 This is useful for nested fields in array where you don't want to clutter the UI.

+> Note: you can only define a single field template for a form.
+If you need many, it's probably time to look for [custom fields](#custom-field-components) instead.

 ### Custom widgets and fields